 Main Page Content

-Carolyn Forché’s first volume, Gathering the Tribes, winner of the Yale Series of Younger Poets Prize, was followed by The Country Between Us, The Angel of History, and Blue Hour.
-She is also the author of What You Have Heard Is True (Penguin, 2019), a memoir about a young woman’s brave choice to engage with horror in order to help others, which was nominated for the 2019 National Book Awards.
-She has translated Mahmoud Darwish, Claribel Alegria, and Robert Desnos.
-Her international anthology, Against Forgetting, has been praised by Nelson Mandela as “itself a blow against tyranny, against prejudice, against injustice,” and was followed by the 2014 anthology The Poetry of Witness.
-In 1998 she received the Edita and Ira Morris Hiroshima Foundation for Peace and Culture Award for her human rights advocacy and the preservation of memory and culture.
+Carolyn Forché is the author of many poetry collections, including, Gathering the Tribes, The Country Between Us, and Blue Hour.
+Her most recent collection is In the Lateness of the World.
+She is also the author of the memoir What You Have Heard Is True, nominated for the 2019 National Book Award.
+Her famed international anthology, Against Forgetting, was praised by Nelson Mandela as “itself a blow against tyranny, against prejudice, against injustice,” In 1998, Forché received the Edita and Ira Morris Hiroshima Foundation for Peace and Culture Award for her human rights advocacy and the preservation of memory and culture.